aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/array_index/array_index.md

 var idx = _.findIndex(arr, isEven); /** => 3 */
 ```

-As we can see, the method will return the element which has matched the given condition.
+As we can see, the method `_.findIndex()` will return the element which has matched the given condition.
+Conversely, `_.findLastIndex()` is used to find the last element which has matched the conditions you provided.